Robert Bresson

-Life and career
+Personal life

 Bresson was born at Bromont-Lamothe, Puy-de-Dôme, the son of Marie-Élisabeth (née Clausels) and Léon Bresson.
 Little is known of his early life.
 He was educated at Lycée Lakanal in Sceaux, Hauts-de-Seine, close to Paris, and turned to painting after graduating.
-Three formative influences in his early life seem to have made a mark on his films: Catholicism, art and his experiences as a prisoner of war.
+Three formative influences in his early life are evident in his films: Catholicism, art, and his experiences as a prisoner of war.
 Robert Bresson lived in Paris, France, in the Île Saint-Louis.

-Initially also a photographer, Bresson made his first short film, Les affaires publiques (Public Affairs) in 1934.
-During World War II, he spent over a year in a prisoner-of-war camp−an experience which informs Un condamné à mort s'est échappé ou Le vent souffle où il veut (A Man Escaped).
+Initially a photographer, Bresson made his first short film, Les affaires publiques (Public Affairs) in 1934.
+He enlisted in the French Army on the onset of World War II and was captured by the Germans in 1940 and held as a prisoner of war for more than a year, an experience which informed A Man Escaped.
 In a career that spanned fifty years, Bresson made only 13 feature-length films.
 This reflects his painstaking approach to the filmmaking process and his non-commercial preoccupations.
 Difficulty finding funding for his projects was also a factor.